 - Apply gentle tension on the reins as you cue with one leg slightly behind the girth or cinch area—choose right or left.
 The rein aids should just be enough to arrest forward motion.
 Tip the horse’s head into the center of the circle by applying slightly more rein to the side you are turning the haunches towards.
 Be careful not to pull back with both reins.
 Your hands should stay light.

-- When your horse takes a tentative step in the direction you are cueing for, reward him and continue regular schooling or riding.
+- When your horse takes a tentative step in the direction you are cueing for, reward it and continue regular schooling or riding.
 As you continue training, ask for more steps.
-But, don’t rush.
-It is important to do this exercise quietly and accurately so he does not step forward or back and describes a nice clean circle with the hind legs, stepping leg over leg.
+But, do not rush.
+It is important to do this exercise quietly and accurately so it does not step forward or back and describes a nice clean circle with the hind legs, stepping leg over leg.

 - As the horse learns the cue for a turn on the forehand, move away from the wall or fence.
 Gradually work up to doing this exercise six or eight times per schooling session until the horse can step quietly with its haunches pivoting around its forehand in a complete circle.

-- The turn on the forehand is the first step towards teaching a horse to move away from your leg.
-It is also useful to teach the rider the basics of using hands and legs independently.
+The turn on the forehand is the first step towards teaching a horse to move away from your leg.
+It is also useful for a rider to learn the basics of using hands and legs independently.
 You might use a turn on the forehand in a trail class, opening a gate from the saddle, or to get out of a tight spot on the trail.

-You may find your horse will catch on faster if you start teaching him to move away from your cue from the ground.
+- You may find your horse will catch on faster if you start teaching it to move away from your cue from the ground.

-- One or two good steps is better than a lot of shuffling around.
+- One or two good steps is better than shuffling around.
 Aim for small accurate movements until you can work up to a half circle.